Fiserv/exchange/docs/getting-started/getting-started-maintenance-reserves-add.md

 <!-- theme: info -->
 >**POST** `/maintenance`

 The reserve settings must be added on the funding/billing level of the sub-merchant.
-This will usually be at the outlet level, but can also be on the Merchant or subgroup.
+This will usually be at the location (outlet) level, but can also be on the Merchant or chain (subgroup).
 The settings you want to set the reserve up with will need to be provided.
 For an auto-funding setup, these will drive how the reserve is collected.